Exchange-defined Freeze Quantity for Currency Derivatives at FYERS

 • What is freeze quantity?

-Freeze quantity is the maximum number of contracts you can place in a single order for Equity F&O, as determined by the exchange.
-In the past, if your order exceeded this quantity, it would be rejected, displaying the message "ORDER QTY IS GREATER ...
+Freeze quantity is the maximum number of contracts you can place in a single order on the exchange.
+If your order exceeds this limit, the exchange rejects it with an error like "ORDER QTY IS GREATER THAN FREEZE QTY."
+FYERS helps you work around this ...

 • What are the lot sizes in Currency and Cross-Currency Derivatives?